thecodingmachine/kickoff-docker-php/README.md

 **Xdebug is not working on MacOS**

 Add the `xdebug.idekey` variable with your corresponding value in the `ext-xdebug.ini` file.
 You might also have to update the `xdebug.remote_host` variable's value with the IP address of your container (`docker inspect YOUR_APACHE_CONTAINER_NAME`).

+# Credits

+* Icon by Nikita Kozin from the Noun Project